wireservice/csvkit/docs/tutorial/getting_started.rst

 ``sed`` is an abbreviation for "stream editor", which is a useful phrase to keep in mind if you're not used to working with these tools. csvkit and the other tools introduced in the next chapter all operate on streams of data, processing them one line at a time.
 The ``sed`` command we just used translates to, "Select lines 1 and 2 of the input, (d)elete them."

-For more on ``sed`` and other Unix utilities, see :doc:`/scripts/unix_tools`.

-The previous command also introduces a couple other concepts that are much more important the indiosyncrancies of ``sed``.
+The previous command also introduces a couple other concepts that are much more important than the indiosyncrancies of ``sed``.

 Piping
 ======